 The formula for determining your financial aid package involves three steps:

-- Financial Aid counselors begin by reviewing all financial aid materials you’ve submitted to determine your family’s resources.
-This holistic review determines the amount of your expected family contribution for one year.
+- All financial aid materials you've submitted are reviewed to determine your family's resources.
+This holistic review determines the amount of your family contribution for one year.
 The family contribution will comprise contributions from student earnings, parent income, and family assets.